Multi-scale Cascaded Foundation Model for Whole-body Organs-at-risk Segmentation

 \subsubsection{Experiments on KiTS (2023)}

-This dataset builds upon the segmentation labels of kidneys and kidney tumors from KiTS (2019) by adding segmentation for cysts.
-As shown in Table VI, traditional networks do not perform well in the segmentation of tumors and cysts.
-For example, the best-performing TransUNet achieves an average DSC of only 42.31\% for tumors and 42.68\% for cysts.
-In contrast, our designed model improves the DSC for cyst segmentation to 55.31\%, and MCFNet achieves the best performance in segmentation for kidneys, kidney tumors, and cysts.
+As shown in Table \ref{tab:KITS(2023)}, traditional networks perform poorly in tumor and cyst segmentation, with the best TransUNet achieving a DSC of only 42.31\% for tumors and 42.68\% for cysts.
+In contrast, our model improves the DSC for cyst segmentation to 55.31\%, and MCFNet excels in segmenting kidneys, tumors, and cysts.

-As shown in the sixth row of Fig. 7, the addition of cyst segmentation labels increases the difficulty of segmenting small target areas.
-Models like UNet, TransUNet, and Swin-Unet demonstrate shortcomings in segmenting cysts effectively.
-Additionally, while UCTransNet accurately identifies cyst regions, it struggles to maintain accurate recognition of tumor regions simultaneously.
+As shown in the second row of Fig. \ref{fiveDatasets}, cyst segmentation is more challenging due to small target areas.
+Models like TransUNet, and Swin-Unet struggle with cyst segmentation.
+While UCTransNet correctly identifies cyst regions, it has difficulty maintaining accurate tumor segmentation simultaneously.